Editorial discipline and sourcing

 - Statistics.

 Why "verifiability not truth" is the right model for business writing: the writer does not have to be omniscient — only honest about where claims come from.
-Wikipedia is the largest-scale working example of "every claim → reliable source" at internet scale.
-See Wikipedia verifiability policy: all challenged material must carry an inline citation to a reliable published source for the earlier framing.
+Wikipedia is the largest-scale working example of "every claim → reliable source" at internet scale, and verifiability is one of three interlocking core content policies (verifiability, no original research, neutral point of view) that together produce a functioning encyclopedia at internet scale.

 Institutional confidence taxonomy (US IC)